stephankostov/chemical-recipe-generator/readme.md

 - [ML Modelling](https://github.com/stephankostov/recipe-generator-models)
     - Analysis of possible models for the problem
         - Problem split into two: token generation and weight prediction
+        - Analysis of specific loss function for training procedures
     - Custom implementation of both autoregressive (GPT) and nonautoregressive (BERT) models in PyTorch
         - Use of moleculer compound dataset in vectorisation of food tokens
         - Change of outputs to suit each problem